 To choose which sponsor was her true match made in clinical research, Lauren asked them about their strategies to reduce site burden and improve engagement.

-Lauren emphasized the need for sites and sponsors to have a strong relationship.
-Dennis from Jazz promised direct access to the sponsor with maximum responsiveness and a strong infrastructure to support the most effective communication with the site
+Lauren emphasized the need for a strong site sponsor relationship.
+Dennis from Jazz promised direct access to the sponsor with maximum responsiveness and a strong infrastructure to support the most effective communication with the site.

 Building trust through reliability?
 Sounds like the key to any site’s heart.